-David Herman was a TV producer for twenty years, working with Jeremy Isaacs and Melvyn Bragg among others, and has been a freelance writer for the past fifteen years writing 700 articles for a number of leading magazines and newspapers including The New Statesman, Prospect, The Guardian and The Independent.
-He is chief fiction reviewer at the Jewish Chronicle.
+David Herman is a former TV producer and has been a freelance writer for the past fifteen years, writing for the New Statesman, Prospect, The Guardian and The Independent.
+He is chief fiction reviewer of The Jewish Chronicle.

 Translating an Epic: Vasily Grossmans Stalingrad